sylvain-kern/tufte-style-article/readme.md

 5. Finally, go to the `tasks` tab, and hit
     `Refresh file name database`.

-`tufte-style-article` is now installed on your system ! will recognize and find the class file without it having to be in your project folder.
+`tufte-style-article` is now installed on your system !
+MikTeX will recognize and find the class file without it having to be in your project folder.

 ## TeX Live users on Linux